phlamingphire/Talkie-Buddie/README.md

-# Talkie-Buddie
+# Talkie
-An App That Talks To People When They Are Bored
+An App That Talks